indigodavid/metropolitan-museum-of-art/README.md

 ## Acknowledgments

+- Background image created by [RawPixel](rawpixel.com)
+- Metropolitan Museum of Art
 - Hat tip to anyone whose code was used
 - Microverse
-- My supportive family 😊
+- Our supportive families 😊

 ## 📝 License